Got questions? We've got answers

 All healthcare professionals must submit a record of the Hepatitis B series, titer showing immunity or declination.
 MMR, Varicella, Tetanus and/or Influenza are facility specific and may be required.
 Records must be an official document or signed by a healthcare provider.
 (CDC, Joint Commission, Standard HR.1, OSHA)

+What is needed for the Dependent Adult Abuse?
 What is needed for the Mandatory Reporter: Child and Dependent Adult Abuse?

 What is an identification badge and why do I need to get one?